Search

 Career

 Study law as a double degree to be a well-rounded graduate prepared for a career practising law or applying your legal mind and skills to other industries.
-UNSW Law & Justice is ranked 1st in Sydney for employer reputation (QS World University Rankings by Subject (Law and Legal Studies), 2023).
-That's because we teach our students to think outside the box, so when it comes to your career, employers will seek you out for your critical thinking, persuasive communication, creative problem solving and analytical skills.
+UNSW Law & Justice is ranked 1st in Australia and 15th globally for employer reputation (QS World University Rankings by Subject (Law and Legal Studies), 2024).
+That’s because we teach our students to think outside the box, so when it comes to your career, employers will seek you out for your critical thinking, persuasive communication, creative problem solving and analytical skills.

 You’ll also be uniquely positioned to pursue a career in psychology or law that leverages the concepts, skills and insights from each discipline.
 Psychologists deal with more than just mental health – they apply their knowledge to relationships, workplace stress and financial challenges.
 The modern-day psychologist may work across various environments including health, business, sport, marketing, human resources, education and more.
 Using your skills in psychology and law, you may be responsible for facilitating organisational change, dispute resolution or negotiations.